 So what are the best practices for distributing your video?

-The ways in which you circulate your video depend on its intention.
-Some videos are designed specifically for social media and these should be tailored in accordance to that.
-Other videos should be tailored more towards email distribution, or direct mail.
+The ways in which you circulate your video will depend on its original intention.
+Some videos are designed specifically for social media, and these would be tailored in accordance with that.
+Other videos could be tailored more towards email distribution, or direct mail.

-YouTube pretty much tops the list as the first place you should look to distribute your video.
-It’s full to the brim with daily users who are searching organically and clicking through from other sites.
-There’s no real upload limits either – YouTube allows consumers to discover your video in all its glory and you should take advantage of that.
-However, bear in mind that there are a few points to look out for when uploading to YouTube.
+YouTube pretty much tops the list as the first place you should look to distribute your video, with around 2 billion logged-in users who are searching organically and clicking through from other sites.
+There’re no real upload limits either – YouTube allows consumers to discover your video in all its glory so why not take full advantage of that.

 Next, but no less important for distribution, is your website.
-Using video content on your website boosts your SEO, decreases click-off rates, and generally enhances user experience on your site.
+Using video content on your website increases your website traffic, boosts your SEO, decreases click-off rates, and generally enhances user experience on your site.
 A site which holds engagement for longer is SEO-friendly and will receive organic boosts over time.
-Also, it’s been shown that video can increase conversion by up to 80% – it’s positive all round!
+Also, it’s been shown that video can increase conversion by up to 80% – so it’s positive all round!

-It’s a good idea to take advantage of the many social networks billions use throughout the week, and exploring the uses of each one when distributing your video.
+It’s essential to take advantage of the many social networks that billions use throughout the week and exploring the uses of each one when distributing your video.

-Video brochures can come in all shapes and sizes, so you can find the best screen size and quantity to fit your needs and budget.
-They’re a great way to leave a lasting impression with your clients, and ensure your video is being seen and shared around work spaces.
+Video brochures come in all shapes and sizes, so you can find the best screen size and quantity to fit your needs and budget.
+They’re a great way to leave a lasting impression with your clients, and ensure your video is being seen and shared.

-Distributing your video for maximum coverage is worth doing.
-There are many ways of increasing your video’s mileage once you’ve created it.
-With better distribution practices, you can really circulate your video to squeeze out every ounce of its potential!
+Video content is valuable content, and so finding ways to distribute this content and engage with your audience is key.
+The video marketing statistics for 2022 certainly support this (wyzowl).
+As we have explained there are many ways of increasing your video’s mileage once you’ve created it.
+With better distribution practices, you can circulate your video to really squeeze out every ounce of its potential!